 The downside is that because the 5th Doctor is doing something almost entirely new, he can be hit and miss.
-He isn’t a hugely memorable Doctor and won’t be at the top of the list of many people’s favourite Doctor.
+He isn’t a hugely memorable Doctor and won’t be at the top of the list as many people’s favorite.

 McCoy’s stint as The Doctor was poorly received at the time (and, partly, this hastened the show’s cancellation), but since then his reputation has greatly improved.
-McCoy worked particularly well as The Doctor when he was paired up with Ace, and he was able to be almost simultaneously foolish and clown-like, and threatening.
-His outfit is also one of the better ones too, with his cosy-looking V-neck jumper and iconic umbrella.
+McCoy worked particularly well as The Doctor when he was paired up with Ace, and he was able to be almost simultaneously foolish, clown-like, and threatening.
+His outfit is also one of the better ones, with his cozy-looking V-neck jumper and iconic umbrella.

 A capable martial artist, the 3rd Doctor was a huge pivot away from the 2nd Doctor.
 He was a much more serious, scientifically minded character, with a magnetic charisma and charm.
 You can see echoes of the 3rd Doctor still present in later versions, like the 10th and 12th Doctors, and the essence of the 3rd Doctor has remained present in the character ever since his regeneration, bubbling underneath the character’s surface to varying degrees.